The Ultimate Coffee Grind Size Chart to Unlock Best Flavors

 But if you are not too serious about the freshness, you can store the grounds in an airtight container and place them in a dry and dark place.

-what setting to grind coffee for keurig?
+what setting to grind coffee for Keurig?

 For a Keurig, it’s best to use a medium grind setting, similar to table salt.
 This consistency allows for a balanced extraction and prevents clogging in the machine, ensuring a flavorful cup of coffee.

-how fine to grind coffee for nespresso?
+how fine to grind coffee for Nespresso?

 Other Interesting articles: